aberba/ghana-apis/README.md

 # Ghana APIs
 A collection of APIs available for use in Ghana - handy for building tech solutions.
-You are welcomed to suggest more.
+You are welcomed to suggest more or changes.

-> Ratings are based on my personal experience as I use a number of them in [Nnipa](https://https://nnipa.app), docs, and intuition based assessment.
+> Ratings are based on my personal experience as I use a number of them professionally, in my SaaS [Nnipa](https://nnipa.app), by their Docs/DX, and intuition based assessment.
 I know it's not the best metric so take it with a grain of salt.
+I intend to keep the list updated but I can't promise.

 ## Outline
 * [Payments](#payments)